Vol. 5, Issue 3, Part A (2020)

 How to cite this article:

-Winnie Namutosi, James Higenyi, Elizabeth Kizito and Micheal Omodo.
+Winnie Namutosi, James Higenyi, Elizabeth Kizito, Micheal Omodo.
 Prevalence and risk factors of gastrointestinal parasite infection in goats in Sironko district, Eastern Uganda.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2020; 5(3): 27-35.
+Int J Vet Sci Anim Husbandry 2020;5(3):27-35.